-Gaining a Compostela historically was a very valuable document.
-The so-called Cartas Probatorias, (probatory letters) were gained as a means of penance.
-Pilgrims on completion of their Camino returned home with their certificate and be relieved of their sins.
+Historically a Compostela certificate was a very valuable document.
+The so-called Cartas Probatorias (probatory letters) were gained as a means of penance.
+Returning home with a pilgrimage certificate indicated you had been relieved of your sins.

-Also believed to be a document proving a virtuous life.
-Therefore gaining you entry through the gates of heaven.
-As you could imagine this created quite a lucrative business for false Compostela documents.
+A document proving a virtuous life, therefore gaining you entry through the gates of heaven.
+Of course, a lucrative business of the time was producing false Compostela documents.

-The current certificate was created in the 9th and 10th centuries when the tomb of Saint James the Apostle was given official status.
-From the religious perspective reaching the tomb of St James in Santiago is the purpose of the Pilgrimage.
+James the Apostle was given official status during the 9th and 10th centuries.
+Then reaching the tomb of St James in Santiago became the purpose of the Pilgrimage.
 The certificate is issued by the Catholic Church at the Pilgrim’s Office located in Santiago.

-Today you must walk a minimum of 100 km and complete 200 km on a bike or horseback finishing in Santiago.
+Walking a minimum of 100 km and completing 200 km on a bike or horseback finishing in Santiago is the criteria.

-During your Camino, you carry a Pilgrims Credential/Passport and have it stamped daily.
-If you are only walking the last 100km you must have it stamped twice per day.
+You carry a Pilgrims Credential/Passport and have it stamped daily.
+When walking the last 100km you must have it stamped twice per day.
 Stamps are available from many different places hotels, hostels, post offices, Churches and even some cafes.

-Daily at midday during the pilgrim mass, an announcement will be made of countries and the number of arrivals from that country that day.
+An announcement at midday daily during the pilgrim mass will be made of countries and the number of arrivals from that country.
 If you were not recorded before midday you will be included in the list for the following day.

 Other Certificates Available.